eForms Logo

 Vermont Prenuptial Agreement Template

-A Vermont prenuptial agreement is created with the intent of clarifying property division between two spouses should their marriage end in divorce.
-A prenuptial agreement, also referred to as a “premarital” or “antenuptial” agreement, must be executed prior to marriage and only becomes valid if a legal marriage takes place.
-Provisions included in a prenup are the assignment of property and other assets, certain debts of both parties, property management rights, alimony, and insurance policies.
-It’s important that this type of contract be created and executed with the help of a professional attorney well versed in Vermont’s divorce laws.
+A Vermont prenuptial agreement clarifies the division of property between two spouses should their marriage end in divorce.
+Also referred to as a "premarital" or "antenuptial" agreement, a prenuptial agreement must be executed prior to marriage, and it only becomes valid if a legal marriage takes place.

 Laws